 SOFTS-Arabica coffee, raw sugar hit highest levels in nearly two months

-LONDON, April 23 (Reuters) - Arabica coffee futures on ICE hit its highest level in nearly two months on Friday, helped by a strengthening Brazilian real and by signs demand is recovering just as supplies from Brazil are expected to fall short.
+NEW YORK/LONDON, April 23 (Reuters) - Arabica coffee on ICE hit its highest level in nearly two months on Friday, helped by a strengthening Brazilian real and by signs demand is recovering just as supplies from Brazil are expected to fall short.

-Raw sugar also hit its highest level since late February, above 17 cents/lb.
+Raw sugar also hit its highest level since late February, above 17 cents per lb.

 COFFEE